IAmigos/avatar-image-generator/README.md

   Cartoon dataset: we use the CartoonSet dataset from Google (https://google.github.io/cartoonset/), both the versions of 10000 and 100000 items.

   We filtered out the data just to keep realistic cartoons and faces images.
+This code is in `scripts`.
 To download the dataset:

   1. `pip3 install gdown`
   2. `gdown https://drive.google.com/uc?id=1tfMW5vZ0aUFnl-fSYpWexoGRKGSQsStL`